ApolloAuto/apollo/docs/quickstart/apollo_2_0_hardware_system_installation_guide_v1.md

 ## Cameras

-The cameras used are LI-USB30-AR023ZWDR with standard USB 3.0 case manufactured by Leopard Imaging Inc. We recommend using two cameras with 6 mm and 25 mm lens respectively to achieve the required performance.
+The cameras used are LI-USB30-AR023ZWDR with standard USB 3.0 case manufactured by Leopard Imaging Inc. We recommend using two cameras with 6 mm lens and one with 25 mm lens to achieve the required performance.

 ![camera_image](images/LI-camera.png)